-It is known that balance and co-ordination is controlled by several parts of the body, namely the eyes and the ears.
+It is known that balance and coordination are controlled by several parts of the body, namely the eyes and the ears.
 These senses pass on the data it has gathered via the nerves to the muscles to appropriately move about gracefully.
 In older people though, these senses deteriorate and as a result, balance may worsen.
-Improving balance and co-ordination can benefit everyone, especially the elderly, to increase health and mobility.
+Improving balance and coordination can benefit everyone, especially the elderly, to increase health and mobility.

 Age and disease can also contribute to poor balance.
-With poor balance, the elderly are prone to slip and falls.
+With poor balance, the elderly are prone to slip and fall.
 It hinders mobility and lessens the overall quality of life.
-Diseases such as arthritis and osteoporosis can also hamper balance and co-ordination.
+Diseases such as arthritis and osteoporosis can also hamper balance and coordination.

-Exercise improves flexibility and strength and, through these, balance and co-ordination.
+Exercise improves flexibility and strength and, through these, balance and coordination.
 Nutrition is another important aspect of a healthy life.
-Important nutrients for balance and co-ordination include sodium, calcium, potassium, and magnesium as they are needed in regulating nerve impulses and muscle activity.
+Important nutrients for balance and coordination include sodium, calcium, potassium, and magnesium as they are needed in regulating nerve impulses and muscle activity.
 Without them, you would experience painful cramps.
-Blueberries in particular are a superfood that contains many nutrients for improving balance and co-ordination.
-With the right exercise and nutrition you will increase you chance of living a full healthy life.
+Blueberries in particular are a superfood that contains many nutrients for improving balance and coordination.
+With the right exercise and nutrition, you will increase your chance of living a full healthy life.